Removing Structured Noise with Diffusion Models: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{any} signal and image processing problems, such as denoising, compressed sensing, or phase retrieval, can be formulated as inverse problems that aim to recover unknown signals from (noisy) observations.
+Many signal and image processing problems, such as denoising, compressed sensing, or phase retrieval, can be formulated as inverse problems that aim to recover unknown signals from (noisy) observations.
 These ill-posed problems are, by definition, subject to many solutions under the given measurement model.
 Therefore, prior knowledge is required for a meaningful and physically plausible recovery of the original signal.
-Bayesian inference and maximum a posteriori (MAP) solutions incorporate both signal priors and observation likelihood models.
+Bayesian inference through posterior sampling incorporates both signal priors and observation likelihood models.
 Choosing an appropriate statistical prior is not trivial and dependent on both the application as well as the recovery task.